 Parasitism Assessment

-Parasitism by Encarsia guadeloupae was recorded monthly by carefully observing the same leaflets used for population counts.
+Parasitism by E. guadeloupae was recorded monthly by carefully observing the same leaflets used for population counts.
 Parasitized nymphs, distinguished by characteristic darkened, hardened bodies, were expressed as a percentage of total nymphs observed.

 Predator Abundance

-The occurrence of Mallada sp. (green lacewing) predators was recorded by counting the number of larvae and adults per ten leaflets per replication during each assessment.
+The occurrence of Mallada sp. (green lacewing) predators was recorded by counting the number of larvae and adults per 10 leaflets per replication during each assessment.